zdgeorgiev/instabot4business/README.md

 # Result
-I've made a page and thats the actual result of running the bot for a week.
+I've made a page and thats the actual result of running the bot for a week without any action from my side.
 As you can see its pretty decent.

 ![alt text](https://i.imgur.com/7s3lXaI.jpg)